 The EWA’s gas plant map and data is an evolution of Hydrocarbon Processing’s US Gas Processing Plant Directory, which began tracking plant data in 2014.
 In its new web-based platform, users can leverage up-to-date gas plant project/facility data (including plant type/flow, BTU content, infrastructure, storage capacity, plant status and ownership), export data and create custom reports.
 The map also allows subscribers to zoom from a national overview to state-level and county-level detail for purposes of regional evaluation.

-To schedule a demonstration and see how your company can leverage this data, please contact J’Nette Davis-Nichols.
+To schedule a demonstration and see how EWA LNG can benefit your company, please contact the EWA Sales Team.

 Select a variety of basemaps, generate graphs and review project data all from the same application.